 The cornea is richly innervated; myelin sheaths are present on the nerves as they traverse the superficial layers of the cornea.
 The nerve endings lose their sheath as they penetrate the epithelium.
 In terms of density, more nerve endings are present in the corneal epithelium than anywhere else in the human body.[5, 6]

-Contraindications include unstable refractive error, active collagen vascular disease (especially in the presence of iritis or scleritis), pregnancy, presence of a pacemaker, any ongoing active inflammation of the external eye (eg, conjunctivitis, severe dry eye), and a refractive error outside the range of laser correction.
+Contraindications include unstable refractive error, active collagen vascular disease (especially in the presence of iritis or scleritis), pregnancy, any ongoing active inflammation of the external eye (eg, conjunctivitis, severe dry eye), and a refractive error outside the range of laser correction.

 Other contraindications include leaving less than a calculated residual bed of 250 µm of untouched cornea, as well as signs, symptoms, or topographic findings consistent with keratoconus.
-Residual stromal bed thickness is calculated by subtracting ablation depth plus flap thickness from the corneal thickness as measured by pachymetry.
+Residual stromal bed (RSB) thickness is calculated by subtracting ablation depth plus flap thickness from the corneal thickness as measured by pachymetry.
+250 µm generally is considered a higher risk threshold for RSB, and many surgeons use an RSB cutoff of 300 µm.

-Patients who are on Accutane (isotretinoin), Cordarone (amiodarone hydrochloride), and Imitrex (sumatriptan) should be treated with caution, and patient counseling should be provided because these medications may adversely affect corneal wound healing.
+Patients who are on isotretinoin (Accutane), amiodarone hydrochloride (Cordarone), and sumatriptan (Imitrex) should be treated with caution, and patient counseling should be provided because these medications may adversely affect corneal wound healing.

 A history of herpetic keratitis is a relative contraindication.
 Although patients have been treated safely with a history of herpes simplex keratitis and the appropriate use of prophylactic antivirals, reactivation of the virus following treatment remains a concern.